 Harvest leftovers are very common.
 It’s what you do with them that matters.
 There is nothing more amazing than preparing food from your own kitchen garden.
 What do you do with your leftover vegetables and herbs?
 Do you share with your friends or freeze?

-With summer upon us, here are some great recipe ideas to use leftover harvest from a kitchen garden.
+With summer upon us, here are some great recipe ideas to use harvest leftovers from a kitchen garden.

 1. Green Smoothies

 Green smoothies are a great way to use up any vegetables in your garden.
 A favourite easy green smoothie recipe includes spinach, green apple, celery, mint and coconut water.
 Mint and spinach are very easy to grow and are great for a summer plant.
 Body and soul have listed their top green smoothie recipes.
 If you have any smoothie mixture left over then freezing it in icy-poles is a great idea for a cold snack for the kids.

 Fritters are easy and you can add whatever vegetables you like.
 To combine the finely chopped vegetables just add an egg and some almond meal.
 Make sure you don’t forget to add the amazing fragrant herbs you have growing in your garden.
 Coconut oil is a good alternative for frying them in.
 Serve with beautifully leafy greens from your garden and you have an amazing main meal or pack as a snack for your kids.

 With the hot weather why not use your fresh herbs to make iced tea.
 It is as simple as gathering all you’re in season herbs and boiling it in approx 4 litres of water.
 Add ice once it is cooled down.
 Peppermint and